maikszusevics/IT-Security-Support-Bootcamp/Cybersecurity/Fundamental Cybersecurity Concepts.md

 Authorisation provides things like length of time allowed on the network, controls who has access to certain folders, files, or storage locations, and to what extent do their permissions allow them to make change.

 Accounting tracks the start and stop time of each session - can be used for billing or general tracking.

+**AAAA - Authorisation, Authentication, Accounting, Auditing**

+Sometimes auditing is also included into the framework to make it AAAA

 ##### Identification vs Authentication vs Authorisation
 Identification is who you are.
 This can be labelled via username, securityID, smart card.
 Authentication is proving who you are, this can be done via username-password combo, OTP, or biometric data like fingerprint or retina scan.
 Authorisation is what permissions you have, it's what you're allowed to access and do once you've been authenticated.